root221/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+The code was below the title "Find a good threshold for images".
 I used a combination of color and gradient thresholds to generate a binary image.
-The code was below the title "Find a good threshold for images".

 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 My code for perspective transform was below the title "Find perspective transform matrix".
-First, I undistorted the image, then I found four points to circle the area within the lane.
-Next, I found the best four destination points by trying different value and seeing the result, then used the `cv2.getPerspectiveTransform()` function to get the transform matrix.
-After that, I used `cv2.warpPerspective` to warp the "test_images/straight_lines1.jpg" image.
+First,I undistorted the image, then I found four points to circle the area within the lane.Next,I found the best four destination points by trying different value and seeing the result,then used the `cv2.getPerspectiveTransform()` function to get the transform matrix.After that,I used `cv2.warpPerspective` to warp the image "test_images/straight_lines1.jpg".

-I verified that my perspective transform was working as expected by drawing two parallel line on the warped image.
-Here is the result:
+I verified that my perspective transform was working as expected by drawing two parallel line on the warped image.Here is the result:

 ![alt text][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+The code was under the title "Detect lane pixels and fit to find the lane boundary".

 ![alt text][image5]